Ohio Advance Directive Form

 Signing Requirements

-An advance directive is valid once signed by two witnesses over 18 or a notary.[1]
+An advance directive is valid once signed by two witnesses over 18 or acknowledged before a notary public.[1]

 The following persons may not sign as a witness: